KCLB-FM

 KCLB-FM (93.7 MHz) is a commercial radio station in Coachella, California, broadcasting to the Palm Springs radio market.
 It airs a mainstream rock radio format.
 KCLB is owned by Connoisseur Media, through licensee Alpha Media Licensee LLC.
 Programming is simulcast on sister station 95.5 KCLZ in Twentynine Palms Base, about 30 miles to the north of Coachella.

 KCLB's studio and offices are on North Gene Autry Trail in Palm Springs.
 The transmitter is located in Indio Hills, California.
-Its signal reaches as far west as Beaumont and far east as Desert Center and as far south as the Imperial Valley.
+Its signal reaches as far west as San Bernardino and far east as Desert Center and as far south as the Imperial Valley.

 History

 Early years

 On September 1, 1960, the station signed on the air as KCHV-FM.
 It was owned by the Coachella Valley Broadcasting Company and it simulcast co-owned KCHV (970 AM).
 The two stations mixed middle of the road music, news and talk.
 By the late 1960s, KCHV-FM was separately programmed with an automated country music format.

 In 1972, in response to the growing Mexican-American community in the Coachella Valley, the station switched to a Regional Mexican music format, with the new call sign KVIM.

 Starting in 1974, both KCHV and KVIM changed their programming late nights to play progressive rock from 10pm to 6am.
 Scott Roberts, later with KKRZ Z-100 in Portland, Oregon, worked the late night shift at KCHV/KVIM and was the first disc jockey to play a free form rock format in the Coachella Valley.
 Roberts left KCHV/KVIM in 1976.

 In 1983, the AM and FM stations switched formats.
 AM 970 became Spanish-language KVIM, playing Regional Mexican music.
 FM 93.7 returned to KCHV-FM, airing middle of the road music, talk and news by day, and album rock at night.